Gypsum Overview

 This process gave us huge gypsum deposits because gypsum forms when water high in calcium and sulfate evaporates, leaving the calcium and sulfate behind as sediment.
 The sediment builds up and is eventually turned into gypsum rock by heat and pressure.

-The lake below is part of the mine that has been reclaimed.
+The lakes below are part of a reclaimed area at a gypsum mine in Milford, Hants County, which is the largest surface gypsum mine n the world.
 "Progressive reclamation" means we reclaim areas where extraction is complete while continuing to mine elsewhere on site.

 When gypsum mining started in Nova Scotia in the late 1700s, it was done by farmers who extracted blocks of it from their farms, hauled it by horse and cart to shipping points near Windsor and sold it to local traders.
 The gypsum was then exported to the east coast of the United States for use as fertilizer.

-Gypsum fixes alkaline (high pH) soil.
-US inventor Ben Franklin learned this from the French and brought the idea to the United States in 1785.
+US inventor Ben Franklin learned of gypsum’s benefits as a fertilizer from the French and brought the idea to the United States.

 Reclaimed area of the Milford mine.